dlinh-n/dlinh-n.github.io/p/bio.md

 ---
 *Nonpayment and Eviction in the Rental Housing Market* (with J.E.
 Humphries, S. Nelson, W. van Dijk, and D. Waldinger).
 June 2025. [<a href="https://www.nber.org/papers/w33155" target="_blank" rel="noopener noreferrer">PDF</a>].
 R&R at *Journal of Political Economy*.

 *The Econometrics of Matching with Transferable Utility: A Progress Report* (with P.A.
 Chiappori and B. Salanié).
-October 2025. [<a href="https://bsalanie.github.io/files/CNSdraft21October2025.pdf" target="_blank" rel="noopener noreferrer">PDF</a>].
-Submitted.
+April 2026. [<a href="https://dlinh-n.github.io/f/wp/CNS12April2026.pdf" target="_blank" rel="noopener noreferrer">PDF</a>].
+Forthcoming in *Journal of Mechanism and Institution Design*.

 *Out with the Old, In with the New: Equity and Efficiency of Secondary-Market Subsidies for Electric Vehicles* (with A. Berman and N. Hickok).
 November 2025. [<a href="https://drive.google.com/file/d/1uj23ZmhQmEWXsbFjq9LPHNiytjsGjGh0/view" target="_blank" rel="noopener noreferrer">PDF</a>].